rokka-io/imagine-vips/README.md

 ## Saving files

-Natively supported by vips are jpg, png and webp.
+Natively supported by libvips for saving are jpg, png and webp.
 For the rest this adapter falls back to the Imagick or GD implementation.

 ## Contribution